 What are signs of Bucket 5?

-- Over-thinking and redoing of Internal Control work,
+- Constant over-thinking and redoing of Internal Control work

 - Documents that are never “good enough” or just never seem to reach completion.

 Which bucket would you say that your Internal Control program falls into?
 Be honest!
-If you are a 4, that’s awesome – your thinking is exactly aligned to how we work at Risk Oversight!
-If you are not in Bucket 4, Risk Oversight is eager to help you to get there.
+If you are a 4, that’s awesome.
+If you are not in Bucket 4, I hope to speak with you!
 Contact me at firstname.lastname@example.org for more information.